plokhotnyuk/jsoniter-scala/README.md

 - Skipping of unexpected fields or throwing of parse exceptions
 - Skipping of serialization of fields that have empty collection values can be turned off to force serialization of them
 - Skipping of serialization of fields that have empty optional values can be turned off to force serialization of them
-- Skipping of serialization of fields which values are matched with defaults which is defined in the primary constructor can be turned off to force serialization of that values
+- Skipping of serialization of fields which values are matched with defaults that are defined in the primary constructor can be turned off to force serialization of that values
-- Mapping function for names between classes and JSON, including predefined functions which enforce snake_case, kebab-case or camelCase names for all fields
+- Mapping function for property names between classes and JSON, including predefined functions which enforce snake_case, kebab-case, camelCase or PascalCase names for all fields in the generated codec
 - An optional name of the discriminator field for ADTs
 - Mapping function for values of a discriminator field that is used for distinguishing classes of ADTs
-- Ability to set precision, scale limit, and max number of significant digits when parsing `BigDecimal` values
+- Ability to set precision, scale limit, and the max number of significant digits when parsing `BigDecimal` values
-- Ability to set max number of significant digits when parsing `BigInt` values
+- Ability to set the max number of significant digits when parsing `BigInt` values
 - Ability to set max allowed value when parsing bit sets
-- Ability to set limit for number of inserts when parsing sets or maps
+- Ability to set a limit for the number of inserts when parsing sets or maps
 - Throwing of compilation error for recursive data structures can be turned off

 List of options that change parsing and serialization in runtime:
 - Serialization of strings with escaped Unicode characters to be ASCII compatible
 - Indenting of output and its step
-- Throwing of stack-less parsing exceptions by default to greatly reduce impact on performance, while stack traces can be turned on in development for debugging
+- Throwing of stack-less parsing exceptions by default to greatly reduce the impact on performance, while stack traces can be turned on in development for debugging
 - Turning off hex dumping affected by error part of an internal byte buffer to reduce the impact on performance
-- A preferred size of internal in buffers when parsing from `java.io.InputStream` or `java.nio.DirectByteBuffer`
+- Preferred size of internal in buffers when parsing from `java.io.InputStream` or `java.nio.DirectByteBuffer`
-- A preferred size of internal out buffers when serializing to `java.io.OutputStream` or `java.nio.DirectByteBuffer`
+- Preferred size of internal out buffers when serializing to `java.io.OutputStream` or `java.nio.DirectByteBuffer`
-- A preferred size of char buffers when parsing string values
+- Preferred size of char buffers when parsing string values

 For upcoming features and fixes see [Commits](https://github.com/plokhotnyuk/jsoniter-scala/commits/master) and [Issues page](https://github.com/plokhotnyuk/jsoniter-scala/issues).